dagger/dagger/docs/current/sdk/python/628797-get-started.md

 - You have a basic understanding of the Python programming language.
 If not, [read the Python tutorial](https://www.python.org/about/gettingstarted/).
 - You have a Python development environment with Python 3.10 or later.
 If not, install [Python](https://www.python.org/downloads/).
+- You have the Dagger CLI installed on the host system.
+If not, [install the Dagger CLI](../../cli/465058-install.md).
 - You have Docker installed and running on the host system.
 If not, [install Docker](https://docs.docker.com/engine/install/).
 - You have a Python application with tests defined and in a [virtual environment](https://packaging.python.org/en/latest/tutorials/installing-packages/#creating-virtual-environments).